Culinary and Cultural Tour of Boise

 Basque Museum & Cultural Center & Ansots Basque Chorizos

 Boise has one of the largest Basque communities in the U.S., and this part of the tour is a real highlight.
 You’ll visit the Basque Museum and then savor handcrafted chorizos at a family-run spot.
-Reviewers rave about the bold flavors and the heritage behind the recipes, describing the experience as both tasty and educational.
+Reviewers love the bold flavors and the heritage behind the recipes, describing the experience as both tasty and educational.

 Old Boise & Freak Alley Gallery

 Walking through Old Boise’s well-preserved streets offers a taste of the city’s frontier roots, with brick buildings and local shops.
 Then, you’ll explore Freak Alley, the largest outdoor mural gallery in the Northwest.
-It’s a colorful, lively space filled with street art, graffiti, and murals—perfect for anyone interested in Boise’s creative side.
+It’s a colorful, lively space filled with street art, graffiti, and murals—great for anyone interested in Boise’s creative side.

 Acero & The Chocolat Bar